 RAM (or random access memory to give it its full name) is the middle ground between your PC’s CPU and long-term storage like an SSD or hard disk drive.
-It doesn’t give you extra storage space to keep games and photos and the like, but it does let your CPU access that data much, much faster than even the best SSD for gaming money can buy.
+It doesn’t give you extra storage space to keep games and photos and the like, but it does let your CPU access that data much, much faster than even the best that money can buy.
 To do this, it copies said data from your SSD / HDD into memory – that’s what’s happening when your PC boots up or you load a game.
 Clearly then, having enough, and fast enough, RAM is important, but just how much is enough?

 Generally, 8GB is the absolute base line I’d recommend getting for a low-end gaming PC, but higher-end PCs should ideally have 16GB (two 8GB sticks are cheaper than a single stick of 16GB) if your budget can stretch to it.
 All kits listed below are 16GB RAM sets, but we’d still recommend buying the same RAM if you wanted to get either a single 8GB stick or two 4GB sticks.
 As for what kind of speed you should get, as well as everything you need to know about latency, different types of RAM and what you might need to look out for depending on whether your system is based on Intel components or AMD, head over to our buying guide on the next page.
 For those who want to get straight to our best DDR4 RAM picks, read on below.

 Best DDR4 RAM under £160 / $200: Kingston HyperX Fury 2666MHz (16GB)

 If you’re on a relatively tight budget but still want to get the best performance for your money, then the Kingston HyperX Fury 2666MHz kit is the one to go for.
 It’s priced the same as Crucial’s Ballistix kit (see our ‘And the rest’ section below) but its slightly tighter latency timings mean it has better overall bandwidth.